 If you notice that these symptoms persist over long periods of time or get worse, it’s essential to speak with your medical provider about treatment options.

-The ISI is a questionnaire that comprises seven questions.
+Clinicians sometimes provide written questionnaires to diganose insomnia.
+The most popular of these is an insomnia severity questionnaire that comprises seven questions.
 This self-report helps measure subjective sleep challenges.
 Each item is rated on a five-point response scale that goes from zero to four, with higher numbers meaning more significant symptoms.

-The first three questions on the ISI measure the severity of insomnia by looking at the following:
+The first three questions on the questionnaire measure the severity of insomnia by looking at the following:

 The next four questions target: